 - Daily Juicing is a good way to maximize the nutritional value of your diet.
 For the optic nerve we especially recommend a combination of some of these: ginger, parsley, beets, cabbage, carrots, endive, chlorophyll, wheat grasses, berries (all organic preferably).
 See more on juicing.

-- Antioxidants There have been a number of studies indicating the oxidative stress is an important part of optic neuritis symptoms and antioxidants may play an important role in treating the condition.
+- Antioxidants.
+There have been a number of studies indicating the oxidative stress is a factor in optic neuritis incidence and antioxidants may play an important role in treating the condition.
 For example, one study found that reducing oxidative stress on mitochondria in lab animals reduced myelin fiber injury by 51% and loss of retinal nerve ganglion cells four-fold.5

 Because damage to the optic nerve can result from toxins and some medications, we recommend avoiding smoking which exposes the body and optic nerve to cyanide.
 In general consult carefully with your doctor about your medications and possible side-effects.
 This includes large-dose vitamin A, some heart medications, and some medications for malaria, diabetes, tuberculosis, some antibiotics, and oral contraceptives.

 As with all other eye conditions, exercise is an important factor in your vision health protocol.

 Most patients find that normal vision returns without any special treatment.
 For those with severe vision loss, treatment with intravenous corticosteroids in high doses sometimes speeds up recovery.
 A swollen optic nerve usually improves over several days to weeks, but may take months for complete restoration of normal vision.